AmruthPillai/VentureHack/README.md

 # VentureHack

 ## Description

 Write a program to accept as input a string from the user, and outputs all legal words that can be formed from the word sorted in alphabetical order.
 Use this as the list of 'legal' words: http://www-01.sil.org/linguistics/wordlists/english/wordlist/wordsEn.txt

 ## Rules

 The input string should be letters only.
 Also, the string length should be no less than 2 letters and no more than 7 letters.

+## Example

+**Input:**
+`cat`
+**Output:**
+`a`
+`ac`
+`act`
+`at`
+`ca`
+`cat`
+`ct`

+## Judging Criteria

+You will be judged extensively on error handling, completeness, code readability and correctness.
+So you must validate user input.
+If the input string contains numbers, you should prompt the user for another input.
+Also, your code should be readable and well documented.

 ## Usage

 Just run the JAR package in the GitHub Releases section.

-*Further information will be posted once project is complete.*
+You can find the releases here: https://github.com/AmruthPillai/VentureHack/releases/tag/v1.0

+To run the jar file, fire up the commmand prompt or terminal, navigate to the downloaded JAR folder and enter the command: `java -jar VentureHack-v1.0.jar`

 ## Contributing